Microbots-Team/QuadSpider-Robot/README.md

 - Walk forward or backward
 - Turn left or right
 - Execute preset movement sequences

+Each of its four legs uses a dual-servo configuration, giving the robot the agility to walk, turn, and even perform predefined movement sequences—small choreographies triggered at the tap of a button.

 The goal is to blend lightweight hardware with wireless mobile control, creating an accessible platform for learning robotics, gait generation, and ESP32 IoT communication.